Karelsulcia muelleri: Symbiosis

-Symbiosis with the glassy-winged sharpshooter
+Glassy-winged sharpshooter

-Most of the contemporary research concerning the nature of the symbiosis between "Ca. K. muelleri" and its hosts has been conducted on the glassy-winged sharpshooter.
-"Ca. K. muelleri" is always found inside the bacteriocyte of a host along with at least one other endosymbiont; The GSWW strain of "Ca. K. muelleri" is found within the glassy-winged sharpshooter along with the Gammaproteobacterium, Baumannia cicadellinicola.
+Most of the contemporary research concerning the nature of the symbiosis between Ca. K. muelleri and its hosts has been conducted on the glassy-winged sharpshooter (Homalodisca vitripennis).
+Ca. K. muelleri is always found inside the bacteriocyte of a host along with at least one other endosymbiont; The GSWW strain of Ca. K. muelleri is found within the glassy-winged sharpshooter along with the Gammaproteobacterium, Baumannia cicadellinicola.
 Genomic analysis has revealed the respective metabolic roles for each other members of this symbiotic triangle.
 The glassy-winged sharpshooter, which feeds on the xylem of plants, supplies simple amino acids and carbon sources for the two endosymbionts.
-In return, "Ca. K. muelleri" uses the basic materials to synthesize complex amino acids like homoserine or L-threonine.
+In return, Ca. K. muelleri uses the basic materials to synthesize complex amino acids like homoserine or L-threonine.
 Baumannia cicadellinicola is reported to provide most of the cofactors and vitamins for the system.

 One unanswered question about this symbiotic relationship asks how the endosymbionts receive a sufficient amount of nitrogen.
 This speculation arises due to the dilute and nutrient-poor character of xylem.
-Although nitrogen assimilation was hypothesized, genomic analysis suggests that "Ca. K. muelleri" lacks the ability to perform this function.
+Although nitrogen assimilation was hypothesized, genomic analysis suggests that Ca. K. muelleri lacks the ability to perform this function.

-Metabolic exchange

-Listed below is a model of the symbiotic metabolic exchange based on the metabolites that are used by "Ca. K. muelleri" and the metabolites that are produced by "Ca. K. muelleri".
-The glassy-winged sharpshooter is mostly responsible for providing "Ca. K. muelleri" with nutrients and basic amino acids received from the xylem it feeds on.
-"Ca. K. muelleri", in return, produces more complex substrates.
+Listed below is a model of the symbiotic metabolic exchange based on the metabolites that are used by Ca. K. muelleri and the metabolites that are produced by Ca. K. muelleri.
+The glassy-winged sharpshooter is mostly responsible for providing Ca. K. muelleri with nutrients and basic amino acids received from the xylem it feeds on.
+Ca. K. muelleri, in return, produces more complex substrates.